 Another method to improve air quality is with a Trane CleanEffects air filtration system that removes 99.98% of impurities.
 The Lennox Pure Air filtration system with ultraviolet lights is another good solution.

 Staying healthy requires understanding what’s available, then applying that knowledge.
-John Henry's Plumbing, Heating, and Air’s indoor air quality experts can provide their professional expertise to help you make responsible decisions.
+John Henry's Plumbing, Heating, Air, and Electrical’s indoor air quality experts can provide their professional expertise to help you make responsible decisions.

-John Henry's Plumbing, Heating, and Air’s provides free advice that is just a phone call away or stop and visit the experts at the John Henry's Plumbing, Heating, and Air’s booth at the Nebraska Builders Home & Garden Show at the Lancaster Event Center from February 10th through February 12th.
+John Henry's Plumbing, Heating, Air, and Electrical’s provides free advice that is just a phone call away or stop and visit the experts at the John Henry's Plumbing, Heating, Air, and Electrical’s booth at the Nebraska Builders Home & Garden Show at the Lancaster Event Center from February 10th through February 12th.
 Show hours are Friday 1:00 PM to 9:00 PM, Saturday 10:00 AM to 8:00 PM, and Sunday 10:00 AM to 5:00 PM.

 The newest HVAC and plumbing technology will be displayed in our booth including Air Scrubbers, Trane Clean Effects and Lennox Pure Air filtration systems, Honeywell humidifiers, a WIFI capable thermostat, a tankless water heater, a Reverse Osmosis (R.O.) system, a saltless water softener, and lots more.